Please note: Information and dates may be updated depending on further information from the Tri-Agencies.

-Once the applicant knows they have received departmental endorsement, they may proceed with requesting transcripts.
-Applicants who are currently registered at Waterloo may proceed with completing the Vanier applicant transcript request form (web form) by 3:00 p.m.
-ET on September 26, 2019.
-(Late requests will NOT be processed.)
+Applicants who are currently registered at Waterloo may must complete the Vanier applicant transcript request form (web form) by 3:00 p.m.
+EDT on September 16, 2020.

 GSPA will ensure transcripts are uploaded to endorsed student’s applications in ResearchNet prior to final submission to the agency.

-The official Vanier website has detailed instructions regarding the competition process including how to create a Canadian Common CV (CCV), starting the application in ResearchNet, how to confirm the proposed research falls under the correct tri-agency, the number of referees required, presentation standards of the free form documents, etc. It is the applicant’s responsibility to ensure he/she reads and follows the application/nomination instructions outlined on the Vanier website.
+The official Vanier website has detailed instructions regarding the competition process including how to create a Canadian Common CV (CCV), starting the application in ResearchNet, how to confirm the proposed research falls under the correct tri-agency, the number of referees required, presentation standards of the free form documents, etc. Applicants must ensure they read and follow the application/nomination instructions outlined on the Vanier website.

 Tips for selecting referees

 - Applicants should select referees who know them well and are capable of making an informed assessment based on the evaluation criteria.

 - Referees will not be able to see the student’s application in ResearchNet.
 As such, the applicant should provide them with a package of information that will assist them in writing a strong letter of support.
 As appropriate, this package should contain the following documents from the applicant:

 - a list of accomplishments the applicant feels should be highlighted in the letter; applicants are encouraged to request referees to address the importance of their publications and contributions in the letters of assessment (e.g., highlighting that a paper is published in a journal with a high impact factor; identifying that a paper has been widely cited; research that has received recognition outside of the academy; research that has applied outcomes that have positively influenced society, governance, industry or other sectors, etc.)